 Kefir Cheese Recipe

-Not only do they taste delicious they are full of probiotic goodness, Vitamin B's and minerals.
-Great at warding off a hangover if a little too much wine is consumed!
+Not only does Kefir cheese taste delicious it is also full of probiotic goodness, Vitamin B's and minerals.

-The quickest and easiest of them all is kefir cheese.
-It is a soft cheese which tastes like cream cheese but is also a great substitute for sour cream.
+The quickest and easiest recipe is below.
+It makes a soft cheese which tastes like cream cheese but is also a great substitute for sour cream.

 You can also get adventurous and add herbs, nuts or fruit to liven it up.
 However I prefer mine au natural or mixing it with avocado to make a Delicious dip.

 How to make Milk kefir